MountainAndMorning/EATSeg/README.md

 # EATSeg
-EATSeg is a tool designed to help clinicians and researchers quickly and efficiently carry out epicardia adipose tissue (EAT) research.
+EATSeg is a tool designed to help clinicians and researchers quickly and efficiently carry out epicardia adipose tissue (EAT) related researches.